 A Modification Proposal is required to amend the BSC Sections.
 This procedure sets out the procedure for the submission of Modification Proposals, which is derived from Section F of the BSC (the ‘Modification Procedures’).
 Any consequential changes to BSC Configurable Items arising from a Modification Proposal may be made under that Modification Proposal and does not require a separate Change Proposal to be raised.

-All interested parties, as listed in Section F of the BSC, may register (or be registered by BSCCo) to receive by email communications which support the Modification Procedures and fulfil BSCCo’s obligations in accordance with Section F of the BSC, by providing relevant contact details to BSCCo.
-The provisions concerning general email communications from BSCCo to Parties are contained in Section H of the BSC.

 To raise a Modification Proposal, Parties must submit a completed Modification Proposal form to BSCCo.
 BSCCo must publish the Modification Proposal form template on the BSC Website for use by Parties.
 Guidelines for completing this form are contained within the form itself.

-1.1.4 Change Proposals
+[CP1584]1.1.4 Change Proposals

 A Change Proposal is required to effect changes to BSC Configurable Items where no changes to BSC Sections are required.
-To raise a Change Proposal, Parties must submit a completed BSCP40/02 ‘Change Proposal’ form to BSCCo in accordance with Section 3.4.
+To raise a Change Proposal, Proposers must submit a completed BSCP40/02 ‘Change Proposal’ form to BSCCo in accordance with Section 3.4.Any interested person may submit a CP.
+BSC Parties are considered interested persons by default.
 Guidelines for completing this form are contained within the form.
 Section 3.5 sets out the process for obtaining the Panel Committee decision and Section 3.6 sets out the process for the implementation of Change Proposals.

-1.1.5 Draft Change Proposals and Issues
+[CP1584]1.1.5 Draft Change Proposals

 This procedure also contains standard forms for raising Draft Change Proposals to allow participants to comment on or discuss a particular issue and solution prior to a Change Proposal being raised.